 If you need to close your pool in the winter due to the temperature, chances are relatively high that a pool air pillow is a smart investment for you.

 Pool owners in warmer climates may get away without using these simple devices, but a small cold snap is all it takes to regret the decision not to use one.
 I highly recommend pool pillows to anyone living in a climate that experiences freezing temperatures.

 Chilly temps mean the potential for snow and ice.
 Frozen water can wreak havoc on a swimming pool, damage filtration systems, rip liners, and destroy pool frames.

 A pool pillow is a simple and inexpensive insurance that can help protect your pool from those troublesome winter ailments.
 Even if you do not experience freezing temperatures during the winter, a pool pillow can also help you limit water and debris accumulation in the center of your pool.

 Ultimately, if there is even a small chance that your pool could freeze during the winter, you won’t regret protecting it with a pool pillow.
-If you find yourself in the middle of a heavy snowfall, you probably will want to manually remove snow from your cover too.
-Here is my guide on how to remove snow on your pool cover, and how to remove water on your pool cover for more.
+If you find yourself in the middle of a heavy snowfall, you will probably want to manually remove snow from your cover.
+Here is my guide on how to remove snow on your pool cover and how to remove water on your pool cover for more.

 The Bottom Line

 Closing your swimming pool and getting ready for winter is never fun.
 Adequate preparation, including a pool closing kit, is essential for ensuring that your pool will be ready for you to enjoy again when warm weather returns.
 But sometimes, protecting your pool from the elements can be frustrating.

 Colder temperatures can cause the water in your pool to freeze, creating expanding ice, which places additional pressure on your pool’s walls and causes structural damage.
 A pool pillow creates a space between the water’s surface and the pool cover, acting as an ice compensator.